A Little History

 The District is run by a staff of (14) fourteen, (8) eight at the Landfill, (3) three in Administration, and (3) three in Recycling.
 The landfill staff are all cross-trained, and handle many construction projects in-house in a very cost-effective manner.
 Please call Scott Alfonse, Executive Director at (508)-763-5924 for additional information.

 Recycling and Composting

 A key component of waste management is the diversion of as much tonnage as possible into the recycling or composting streams.
 The District sells the New Age Composter, made entirely from recycled plastic:

-24 cubic feet ($57).
-The Composter can be assembled in ten minutes without any tools.
+- The Composter can be assembled in ten minutes without any tools.
 Sold to New Bedford and Dartmouth residents ONLY.

 All types of leaf and plant material can be composted.
 The District provides instructional fliers and advice.

 More than half of normal household “trash” is readily recyclable.
 Information on a wide variety of recycling programs can be found on the Dartmouth and New Bedford pages.
 Thank you for doing your part to improve the environment.

 Almost every piece of paper is recyclable, unless it is dirty or wax coated.
 Recycling takes a little bit of effort, but it makes a BIG difference.